-Kids Voting, a program of GenerationNation, offers K-12 students opportunities to learn about and get involved in elections each year though a mock vote, service-learning in polling places, student council elections, teacher curriculum and more.
-In Election 2012, over 100,000 Charlotte-area students participated in the presidential vote.
+Still known to many as Kids Voting, the student election program of GenerationNation offers K-12 students opportunities to learn about and get involved in elections each year though a mock vote, service-learning in polling places, student council elections, teacher curriculum and more.
+Since the program was launched in Charlotte in 1992, hundreds of thousands of students have participated.

 Every year, each student has the exciting opportunity to experience elections!
 Students in kindergarten through high school participate in a variety of ways, including: